xinmiaow/STAT545-hw-Wang-Xinmiao/hw03/hw03_Gapminder.md

 Induction
 =========

-In this module, the main goal is to pracitce dplyr as our manipulation tool with ggplot2 as our visulization tool.
-We conitnue to explore Gapminder dataset.
+In this module, the main goal is to practice dplyr as our manipulation tool with ggplot2 as our visualization tool.
+We continue to explore Gapminder dataset.
 Those can be loaded from tidyverse package and gapminder package in R. Please make it sure that those package have been installed before we load them.

 Load Package
 ============